View original document

 it offers its services exclusively to foreign customers, the

-legislation would put
+proposed legislation would put bank holding companies into

 direct competition with other U.S. companies that are intended

-to be the primary beneficiaries of the original act, i.e.,
+to be the primary beneficiaries of the original act, i .e.,

 companies that produce goods and services in the United States